LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/23/print-list-reverse.rst

 ##########################################

 :date: 2016-12-23 00:05
-:category: Data Struct and Algo Analysis in C
+:category: Data Struct and Algo Analysis
 :tags: singly-linked-list, recursion

 Today, during the lunch break, I take a look at the following problem: